baccigalupi/CalOrders/README.md

 In this example, "productName" is a Knockout variable defined in the view model.
 As the user types in the input field, Knockout binds the user input to the view model.
-This greatly simplifies development of the page and also allows for useful features like realtime updates on the page as the input changes without refreshing the content.
+This greatly simplifies development of the page and also allows for useful features like real-time updates on the page as the input changes without refreshing the content.
 For more information about Knockout visit [here](http://knockoutjs.com).
 To learn more about how JET incorporates Knockout, see [here](http://docs.oracle.com/middleware/jet230/jet/developer/GUID-808434E0-CA80-405C-9450-59E0BF525700.htm#JETDG334).